albertstarfield/UnifiedContainer/README.md

-# :computer: UnifiedContainer :computer:
+# :computer: Project Bay :computer:
-> Unified Container is a linux container manager Userspace proot backend that allows to create and share linux container in ease without any difficulty on creating one, Inspired from these programs ( Docker , Multipass , TermuxArch )
+> Project Bay or also known as Unified Container is a linux container manager Userspace proot backend that allows to create and share linux container in ease without any difficulty on creating one, Inspired from these programs ( Docker , Multipass , TermuxArch )
 ## What its use and its advantages ?
 1. It can be used for anything really build a desktop, do a portable sharable reasearch container etc
 2. Its architechture is simple yet effective so system delivery is more efficient